 Many people, many jurors in fact, will ask rhetorically: Are these

-really proper elements of damages in a personal injury case?
-Granted, this same
+really damages we should compensate for in a personal injury case?
+This same

-juror will recognize the pain that accompanies a shattering of the bone
+juror will recognize the pain that accompanies shattering a bone or tearing

 The law says, in no uncertain terms, that it is wrong for someone, through

 their carelessness, to prematurely cast emotional trauma upon another